 When you follow the Mark Twain limb, it branches out into humor in general, ranging from Twain’s contemporaries Josh Billings and Petroleum V. Nasby to such radio-TV-film comic writers as James Thurber, Robert Benchley, Will Rogers, and many others.
-Serious academics were focusing on Henry James, while this child of Twain was focusing on the novels and books of Thorne Smith, H. Allen Smith, Mac Hyman, William Brinkley, and others.
+Serious academics were focusing on Henry James, while this child of Twain was focusing on the novels and books of Thorne Smith, H. Allen Smith, Mac Hyman, William Brinkley, and other Literary Meerkats.
 He was influenced by such late golden age radio figures as Jack Benny, Red Skelton, Edgar Bergen, Stan Freberg, et al. and by 1950s television geniuses: the Sid Caesar team of Sid, Carl Reiner, Howie Morris, Imogene Coca, plus such writers as Neil Simon, Mel Brooks, Woody Allen, Dick Cavett, et al. He tracked Steve Allen’s team from Tonight to Sunday evenings against Ed Sullivan.
-He was late coming to the skits of SCTV and Monty Python, but found that most of them compared favorably to skits from Sid Caesar and Steve Allen.
+He was late coming to the skits of SCTV and Monty Python but found that most of them compared favorably to skits from Sid Caesar and Steve Allen.
 (Alas, he found Saturday Night Live generally to be a little off.)

 Mixed in with these are comic books, ranging from the D.C. superheroes to Captain Marvel and his team (his sister Mary and Captain Marvel Jr.).
 Another comic’s villain, possibly named Iron Jaw, had an iron jaw, like the maw of a steam shovel; he was so popular that they turned him into a hero.
 The sneak thief, Patrick “Eel” O’Brien, was betrayed by his chums and wound up as the heroic (and impish) Plastic Man (who should be played in a CGI movie by Jim Parsons).
 When the horror comics were at their peak, both Drac and Frankenstein were protagonists in their own comics.
 The author loved the horror comics with monsters playing baseball with some victim’s body parts (the head, eyes wide open, trying to scream in terror).